If you’re looking for the best robot stocks to invest in, then you might want to look at our blog article on just that here.

 As mentioned above, there is not enough historical data to draw from to enact a diverse strategy that might involve multiple asset classes such as stocks, property, and crypto.
 It is also not a prophetic solution, as many would believe.
 Robo advisors use past data to form algorithms, but past performance is no indicator of future growth in any asset class.

 As well a that, robo investing lacks the ability to bring empathy or sophistication into an investment thesis, meaning that it will not follow basically any of MyWallSt’s 6 Golden Rules.

 You don’t need a robot to become an investor anyway; all you need is yourself and just a little help.
 Luckily, MyWallSt’s got you covered for the latter.
 With our shortlist of market-beating stocks, you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.

 Jamie is the Content Editor here at MyWallSt.
 His favorite stock is Apple, which is also the first stock he ever bought.
 Jamie is not only a big fan of its products, but he believes that the tech giant has a whole lot more to give the world, and hasn't even scraped the surface of its potential.